PLANT LIST of rare and difficult-to-find trees and shrubs

 Buddleja colvillei kewensis £14.50

-Hardy, semi- evergreen large shrub / small tree.
-Plum coloured panicles turn to burgundy lined with orange.
+Hardy, semi- evergreen large shrub or small tree.
+Burgundy coloured panicles turn to dark red.
 Excellent species.

 Buddleja colvillei Tregye £16.50